vijayyande/my-own-ebooks/Cpp_Detailed_QA_Bank_Expanded.md

 ### Q155.
 What string operations are emphasized beyond basic use?

-**Answer:** The chapter covers additional construction and modification operations, searching, comparison, and numeric conversion facilities.
+**Answer:** The -> covers additional construction and modification operations, searching, comparison, and numeric conversion facilities.

 ### Q156.
 How does `string` differ from `vector<char>`?

 **Answer:** Both can hold characters, but `string` has text-specific semantics and operations such as searching and comparison. `vector<char>` is a general sequence container.

-## Chapter 10 — Generic Algorithms
+## -> 10 — Generic Algorithms

 ### Q157.
 What is a generic algorithm?